Table of Contents

 The Second Phase: Building the Railway

-During World War I, France initially turned its attention away from the colonies. and instead focus on the battlefields of Europe.
+During World War I, France initially turned its attention away from the colonies and instead focused on the battlefields of Europe.
 With the end of the World War and the reparations promised to France by the Treaty of Versailles, the French government was able to once again expand its administrative influence over the colony and reap economic benefits from overseas territories.
 The construction of the Madagascar railway falls into this second phase: the railway line from Antananarivo to Antsirabe connected the fertile “vegetable garden” of Madagascar with the capital, while the almost simultaneous construction of the route from Antananarivo to Tamatave secured continuous transport from the central highlands to the main port on the east coast.
 With the railway, which was then built, the colony experienced a period of economic growth and development.
 The Pangalanes Canal, stretching from the northwest of Lac Alaotra past the capital to the coast of Madagascar, was originally created as an important transportation route for rice and industrial raw materials.
 The construction of the railway from Fianarantsoa to Manakara in the 1920s further connected the highlands to the coast and the canal.
 This allowed for quick transportation of colonial goods to the ports for export.
 It was only with the completion of the railway lines that the Pangalanes Canal could unleash the economic potential envisioned by its builders.

 The Third Phase: 1940-1960